-- A pop-up window will prompt you to upload a certificate file and a provisioning profile file.
+A dialog box will prompt you to upload a certificate file and a provisioning profile file.
 You can get those files from Apple.
 The certificate is the .p12 file, and the provisioning profile is the .mobileprovision file.
-For more information, see Managing App Signing Keys.
+For more information, see the Managing App Signing Keys Reference Guide.

-- Before using the key, it must be unlocked with the passphrase that was set up for the key.
-Click the lock with the yellow background on the same row as the key and enter the passphrase.
-As the pop-up window states, the key can now be used for builds for the period of an hour.
-After an hour, the passphrase needs to be entered again for security reasons.
+Click the lock with the yellow background on the same row as your key and enter a passphrase.
+The key can now be used for builds for the period of an hour.
+After an hour, the passphrase needs to be entered again:

-- Now you are ready to configure the app.
 Click Apps at the top of the page to go to an overview showing your apps.
-Click your app’s name or logo to go to the details of the app.
+Click your app’s name or logo to see the app’s details.

-- Select the correct key for your app.
+Select the correct key for your app.
 Next to the text iOS, there is a drop-down menu with the No key selected option.
-Select the newly uploaded key from the drop-down menu, which should be listed under unlocked.
+From the drop-down menu, select the newly uploaded key which should be listed under unlocked.

 Your PhoneGap Build account is now ready and you can continue the packaging process.

-To complete the packaging process in the Mendix Developer Portal, follow these steps:
+To complete the building process in the Mendix Developer Portal, follow these steps:

-- Close the Adobe PhoneGap Build tab and go back to the original Mendix Developer Platform tab.
+- Close your Adobe PhoneGap Build page and navigate back to your original Mendix Developer Platform page.

-- Click Restart build job to restart the packaging process.
-You will be presented with a page showing the build status of your apps titled Building Mobile App Store Packages.
-It will display the status of Building while PhoneGap Build is processing your app.
-Once ready, it will display the status of Done, and a button will be available to start the download of your iOS package.
+- Click Restart build job to restart the packaging process. a.
+You will see a Building Mobile App Store Packages page, which will display a Building status while PhoneGap Build is building your app.
+Once your app is ready, the page’s status will show Done.

-- When the build process is done, click Download iOS package and save the package (the .ipa file) to your computer.
+- Click the Download iOS package button, and save the package (the .ipa file) to your computer.

-5.2 Installing the iOS App on Your Test Device
+6.2 Installing the iOS App on Your Mobile Test Device

-You can now deploy your app to your test device.
-You must use a Mac device for this step.
+You can now deploy your app to your mobile test device.
+You must use a Mac mobile test device for this step.
 An easy way to do this is with Apple iTunes.

-To install the iOS app on your test device, follow these steps:
+To install the iOS app on your mobile test device, follow these steps:

-Connect your Apple mobile device to your device.
-Both devices will show dialog boxes which ask you to confirm that you trust the devices.
+Connect your Apple mobile test device to your computer.
+Both will show dialog boxes which ask you to confirm that you trust the devices.
 Click Continue on your device, and Trust This Computer? on your mobile device to proceed.

-Open iTunes and connect your iOS device to your computer.
+Open iTunes and connect your iOS mobile test device to your computer.

-Your app should show up in the list of apps.
+Your app will show up in the list of apps.
 Click the Install button next to your app.

 Click Apply at the bottom of the screen to execute the actual installation.

-The app should now be visible on your device.
-Open it and log in to the app with a regular user account.
+The app will now be visible on your device.
+Open it and sign in to the app with a regular user account.
 You can set one up in the Mendix app in your desktop browser if you have not done so yet.

 - Follow Apple’s Add an app to your account tutorial to add an app entry to your account.